Research and development

-Aviation is a highly innovative industry.
-Only companies that set standards with their technologies and anticipate the future needs of manufacturers, airlines, and passengers will enjoy long-term success.
-Diehl Aviation is one such company and has always invested heavily in research and development.
+Aviation is highly innovative.
+Only companies that set standards with their technologies and anticipate what manufacturers, airlines and passengers will need in the future are successful in the long term.
+Diehl Aviation is one of these companies and has always invested large sums in research and development.

-The goal of Diehl Aviation's research work: to play a key role in developing the next generation of aircraft.
-The focus is on three major trends:
+The aim of Diehl Aviation's research work is to play a key role in developing the next generation of aircraft.
+The focus here is on three key trends:

 Integrated and modular solutions

-Airlines have to hold their own in an increasingly competitive market and are focusing on maximum cost efficiency.
-Diehl Aviation is an important partner in this regard.
-The company is researching integrated solutions for the cabin.
-Lighting, luggage compartments, and digital displays, for example, are combined in a single product and no longer need to be ordered separately.
-Diehl Aviation is able to develop these innovative and cost-efficient solutions because the company has all the necessary capabilities in-house.
+Airlines must assert themselves in an increasingly tough competitive environment and are focusing on maximum cost efficiency.
+Diehl Aviation is an important partner here.
+For example, the company is researching integrated solutions for the cabin.
+Lighting, overhead compartments and digital displays, for example, are combined in one product and no longer have to be ordered separately.
+Diehl Aviation can develop these innovative and cost-efficient solutions as the company combines all the necessary skills in-house.
 Another area of research is modular solutions.
-The standardized products—including lavatories, bins, and galleys can be installed in any type of aircraft with minor adjustments.
-Airlines save money and time and can still offer a customizable travel experience.
+The standardized products - including lavatories, bins and galleys - can be installed in any type of aircraft with only minor modifications.
+Airlines save money and time - and can still offer a customizable travel experience.

 Networking in the cabin

-Aircraft cabins are becoming increasingly digital.
-The data generated in the process opens up completely new possibilities.
-One example is predictive maintenance.
-Already possible in many areas, it is still a dream of the future in ongoing flight operations.
-In the i+sCabin research project, for example, Diehl Aviation is testing how the relevant data – such as a defective on-board toilet or a lack of fresh water – can be sent to the ground in a standardized manner during the flight so that repairs can be prepared in advance.
+The aircraft cabin is becoming increasingly digital.
+The data generated opens up completely new possibilities.
+For example, when it comes to predictive maintenance.
+Already possible in many areas, it is still a dream of the future in flight operations.
+In the research project i+sCabin, for example, Diehl Aviation is testing how the relevant data - such as a faulty lavatory or a lack of fresh water - can be sent to the ground in a standardized way during the flight so that repairs can be prepared in advance.
 Data collection also has significant advantages for crew and passengers: free seats and empty luggage compartments can be monitored digitally, making the boarding process more efficient.
-In addition, airlines will in future be able to better track how much fresh water or coffee is consumed on which flights, derive forecasts from this, and plan quantities optimally.
+Airlines will also be able to better track how much fresh water or coffee is consumed on which flights, derive forecasts and plan optimal quantities.

-Aviation is also committed to the EU Green Deal's goal of becoming climate-neutral by 2045.
+Aviation is also committed to the EU Green Deal goal of becoming climate-neutral by 2045.
 Diehl Aviation is researching ways to achieve this.
-Take weight reduction, for example: The company is working on materials such as new composite solutions and thermoplastic materials that are even lighter than current technologies, thereby reducing fuel consumption.
-Take recycling, for example: Diehl Aviation is researching materials that are completely biodegradable or recyclable and recently unveiled the first fully recyclable luggage compartment.
-The company is also increasingly focusing on monomaterial applications that facilitate recycling.
+Take weight reduction, for example: the company is working on materials such as new composite solutions or thermoplastic materials that are even lighter than current technologies and therefore reduce fuel consumption.
+Example recycling: Diehl Aviation is researching materials that are fully degradable or recyclable.
+The company is also increasingly focusing on mono-material applications that facilitate recycling.

 Search